Ezekiel Chapter 32 Summary

 2. Has there been a time when you thought you were stronger than others saw you?
 What was your response?

-3. God said to Egypt that his judgment would bring darkness in the land.
+3. God said to Egypt that His judgment would bring darkness to the land.
 What does darkness symbolize?
 How do people behave when they are in spiritual darkness?

 6. When the nations that fought with Egypt fell, they were all cast into the pit.
 What does the pit represent?

-7. What were the reasons God cast the nations allied to Egypt to the pit?
-Can you think of a modern example of allied nations that faced consequences as a result of their corporation?
+7. What were the reasons God cast the nations allied to Egypt into the pit?
+Can you think of a modern example of allied nations that faced consequences as a result of their cooperation?

 9. God referred to Egypt and other nations as uncircumcised.
 What does this symbolize?

-10. The identity of the nations was depended on what they did or didn't do.
-How different is this with the identity Christians have?
+10. The identity of the nations depended on what they did or didn't do.
+How different is this from the identity Christians have?
 Is it possible to lose that identity?
 Why or why not?

 Key Words/Phrase